 How Does A Purchase Order Work?

-In the aspect of the purchaser, there are 5 different steps that a purchase order gets involved in order to get invoiced.
+In the aspect of the purchaser, there are 5 different steps that a purchase order involves before it can be finalized.

-First of all, the purchaser needs to identify if there’s a need of ordering a product.
+First of all, the purchaser needs to identify if there’s a need to order a product.
 After identifying this need, he should calculate the quantity that his store will require to meet the customer’s needs.

 2. Preparing The Purchase Order

-After calculating the quantity needed, the purchaser should move forward with preparing the order and sending it to the vendor for confirmation.
+After calculating the quantity needed, the purchaser should prepare the order and send it to the vendor for confirmation.

 3. Confirming The Purchase Order

-After sending the purchase order the seller goes through the order that has been sent and confirms that he can fulfill the order based on the available quantities and the time of delivery.
+After the purchaser sends the purchase order, the seller goes through the order that has been sent and confirms that he can fulfill the order based on the available quantities and the time of delivery.

 4. Approving The Order

-After confirming that the seller has enough product stock to send to the purchaser while also confirming that he can meet the time of delivery, he approves and sends the order to the purchaser.
+After confirming that the seller has enough product stock to send to the purchaser while also confirming that he can meet the time of delivery, the seller approves the order and sends it to the purchaser.
 What follows is making a legal contract between them.

 Since the vendor approved the order he’s obligated to provide the ordered product as agreed in the legal contract.
-In this step, the vendor generates the invoice which includes the goods, the quantities, and the amount owed if so.
-This is the final step in which the purchaser pays the invoice of the purchase order as indicated in their agreement.
+In this step, the vendor issues the invoice which includes the goods, the quantities, and the amount owed.
+This is the final step in which the purchaser generates the invoice of the purchase order as indicated in their agreement.

 Purchase Order Template

 Purchase orders are essential to a business’s workflow because they have a crucial impact on the planning of the company.
-Specifically:
+Specifically they:

 With purchase orders, a business has the ability to keep track of the incoming goods while maintaining a well-organized system of orders.

 A purchase order provides legal protection to the business in case a disagreement arises.
-For instance, if the purchaser doesn’t recall the quantity that he purchased the PO will provide a quick answer to that and the issue will be resolved.
+For instance, if the purchaser doesn’t recall the quantity that he purchased the Purchase Order will provide a quick answer to that and the issue will be resolved.